farleykvdg/phylloglossum_editing/README.md

 # _Phylloglossum_ RNA Editing
 Open access data and methodology for detecting RNA editing events in the chloroplast and mitochondria of the Western Australian lycophyte Phylloglossum drummondii.

-This repository contains the code used to create figures presented in The Plant Journal article "Insights into U-to-C editing from the lycophyte Phylloglossum drummondii", as well as code for identifying RNA editing sites within chloroplast and mitochondrion transcripts using the Julia program 'pyrimid', and associated RNA editing Jupyter notebooks which operate with a Julia kernal.
+This repository contains the code used to create figures presented in The Plant Journal article "Insights into U-to-C editing from the lycophyte Phylloglossum drummondii", as well as code for identifying RNA editing sites within chloroplast and mitochondrion transcripts using the Julia program 'pyrimid', and associated RNA editing Jupyter notebooks which operate with a Julia kernel.

 ## Data Availability

-DNAseq and RNAseq datasets are available on the Sequence Read Archive as accession [PRJNA818771](https://www.ncbi.nlm.nih.gov/sra?term=SRP365360).
+DNAseq and RNAseq datasets are available in the Sequence Read Archive as accession [PRJNA818771](https://www.ncbi.nlm.nih.gov/sra?term=SRP365360).

 The chloroplast genome of _Phylloglossum drummondii_ is available in GenBank as accession [OR992133](https://www.ncbi.nlm.nih.gov/nuccore/OR992133).

-The mitochondrion genome of _Phylloglossum drummondii_ is available in GenBank as accession [PP024676](https://www.ncbi.nlm.nih.gov/nuccore/PP024676).
+The mitochondrial genome of _Phylloglossum drummondii_ is available in GenBank as accession [PP024676](https://www.ncbi.nlm.nih.gov/nuccore/PP024676).

 ## Chloroplast genome assembly and annotation
 Trim DNA reads using BBDuk from the [BBtools suite](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/).